ringpublishing/RingPublishingTracking-iOS/README.md

 ### Using [Swift Package Manager](https://swift.org/package-manager/)

-To isntall it into a project, add it as a dependency within your project settings using Xcode:
+To install it into a project, add it as a dependency within your project settings using Xcode:

 ```swift
 Package URL: "https://github.com/todo"